 Disabling Windows Defender Permanently

 There are two ways you can disable Windows Defender.
 The first is via the registry, and the second is through the Local Group Policy window.
-Typically, the Local Group Policy way is a little easier to perform, but you can only use it on Pro, Enterprise, and Education editions of Window 10.
+Typically, the Local Group Policy way is a little easier to perform, but you can only use it on Pro, Enterprise, and Education editions of Windows 10 and 11.

 If you don’t use any of the above editions, or you’re not sure which one you’re using, don’t worry!
-All versions of Windows 10 can turn off Windows Defender using the registry method.
+All versions of Windows 10 and Windows 11 can turn off Windows Defender using the registry method.
 Just follow the steps below, and you should have your problem fixed in no time.

 Using the Registry (Available for ALL Users)

-First, open the Run command by pressing the “Windows Key + R.” In the box that appears type
+First, open the Run command by pressing Win + R. In the box that appears, type

-On the right side of the window you might see a file called “DisableAntiSpyware.”
+On the right side of the window you may see a file called “DisableAntiSpyware.”
 If you do, that’s great!
 If not, we’re going to have to make our own.
-To do this, right-click the in empty space on the right side of the window, go to “New,” then “DWORD (32-bit) Value.”
+To do this, right-click in the empty space on the right side of the window, go to “New,” then “DWORD (32-bit) Value.”

-Windows will create an untitled DWORD file which isn’t much use to us as is.
-Right-click the file and click Rename, then call it “DisableAntiSpyware.”
+Windows will create an untitled DWORD file.
+Right-click the file and click “Rename,” then call it “DisableAntiSpyware.”
 Make sure you enter the name perfectly!